amplication/amplication/README.md

 Amplication Client is the front end of the platform that provides you with an easy-to-drive UI for building your next low-code application.
 The client is based on React, Apollo client, Primer components, React Material Web Components, Formik, and more.

-# Version 1.0.0
+# Version 1.0.1

 Amplication is currently in its version 1.0.
 This is the first major release of Amplication with enterprise-grade production readiness & scale.
 In this version, we have introduced multiple new features and enhanced the existing ones.
-The feature set is listed above in the README file.
+The feature set is listed above in the [Features](#features) section.

 ## Support